di-mitris/di-mitris.github.io/index.md

 Synonym replacement, word scrambling, or context-based word selection to generate plausible false answers.
 Store the correct answer and false answers for each question in a structured format like a dictionary or a database.
 * User Interface Development:
-Create a user-friendly interface for the language learning app using Python libraries such as Tkinter before eventual deployment as a Flutter app (most likely).
+Create a user-friendly interface for the language learning app using Python libraries such as Tkinter before eventual deployment as a Flutter app.
 Implement navigation controls and feedback mechanisms to guide users through the learning process and provide insights into their progress.

 #### News aggregator site